 You’ll likely need reconstructive plastic surgery and skin grafts to cover the areas where dead tissue was removed.

 About half of people who survive Fournier’s gangrene experience chronic pain.
 Men may have painful erections or other types of sexual difficulties following this condition.

 Fournier gangrene is often fatal.
-It’s estimated that 20-30 percent of cases are fatal.
+It’s estimated that of cases are fatal.
 The typical causes of death are spread of the infection into the bloodstream, which is known as sepsis, kidney failure, or multiple organ failure.
 Prompt surgery to completely remove tissue and aggressive antibiotics can reduce the chance of death.

 Is Fournier’s gangrene contagious?
 Can I catch it from a sexual partner?